Anonymous said: Is disk utility still doing a repair if the finder isn't responding?

 You maybe able to tell if the drive is still being accessed by sounds or movements of the drive.
 Once you are sure that the drive is not being accessed you can manual kill the machine.

-Anonymous asked: What in the last 12 months do you think was Apple's biggest mistake?
+Anonymous said: What in the last 12 months do you think was Apple's biggest mistake?

 I am not sure, I would say they’ve made some for sure, but I don’t think I could pick a biggest

-Anonymous asked: i lost the disk that came with my lap top.
+Anonymous said: i lost the disk that came with my lap top.
 Where can i get another one?

 You can contact the maker of your computer.
 Sometimes they will charge, but that depends on the maker